Homotopical commutative rings and bispans: Commutative semirings and spans

 \subsection{Symmetric monoidal structures on spans}

 In this subsection we discuss symmetric monoidal structures on span \icats{}, and in particular on $\Span(\xF)$.
 These symmetric monoidal structures were first constructed in \cite{BarwickMackey2}.

 \begin{construction} Since the functor $\Span \colon \SPair \to \CatI$ preserves limits, and in particular finite products, it also preserves commutative monoids.
 Therefore, $\Span$ applied to any commutative monoid in $\SPair$ (or more generally in adequate triples) is a symmetric monoidal \icat{}.
 Here we will only consider this construction for objects of $\CatI^{\pb} \subseteq \SPair$.
 A commutative monoid in $\CatI^{\pb}$ is a symmetric monoidal \icat{} $M\colon \Span(\xF)\to \CatI$ such that \begin{itemize} \item the underlying \icat{} $\cC = M(\bfone)$ has pullbacks, \item the tensor product functor $\blank\otimes \blank \colon \cC\times \cC\rightarrow \cC$ preserves pullbacks.\footnote{Here we mean pullbacks in $\cC\times \cC$, so that the tensor product of a pair of pullback squares in $\cC$ is again a pullback.
-In particular, this condition is stronger than $\otimes$ preserving pullbacks in each variable.} \end{itemize} In this case, $\Span(M) \colon \Span(\xF) \to \CatI$ is a commutative monoid, which endows $\Span(\cC)$ with a symmetric monoidal structure whose tensor product is inherited from $\cC$. \end{construction}
+This condition implies that $\otimes$ preserves pullbacks in each variable (since the pullback shape is weakly contractible), but is strictly stronger than this.} \end{itemize} In this case, $\Span(M) \colon \Span(\xF) \to \CatI$ is a commutative monoid, which endows $\Span(\cC)$ with a symmetric monoidal structure whose tensor product is inherited from $\cC$. \end{construction}

 \begin{ex} If $M\colon \Span(\xF)\to \Cat_\infty$ is the cartesian symmetric monoidal structure on an \icat{} $\cC$ with finite limits, then $ \blank \times \blank \colon \cC\times \cC\to \cC$ clearly preserves pullbacks, and so induces a symmetric monoidal structure on $\Span(\cC)$.\footnote{Note that this is \emph{not} the cartesian monoidal structure on $\Span(\cC)$!} For example, we conclude that $\Span(\xF)$ is endowed with a symmetric monoidal structure given by the cartesian product in $\xF$. \end{ex}